 Mike replied:

-I wanted to add just a little to what my colleagues Eric and Bob have said.
+I just wanted to add to what my colleagues Eric and Bob have said.

 I would argue that one has to personally know and be personally convinced of the necessity of the Catholic Church in one's heart of hearts, not merely know that the Catholic Church teaches that it is necessary (but not personally believe it).

-Nevertheless, he does sound like he has a very guilt conscience.
+Nevertheless, it sounds like he has a very guilt conscience.

 All three of these statements should be articulated when explaining this important doctrine of the Church.